adepierre/Botcraft/README.md

 It's only a free time project, but there are still a lot of things to do!
 Right now the only usecase is an AFK bot to activate a farm with almost 0% usage of CPU/GPU.
 The next step is to add some functionalities like entities handling/rendering, attacking, crafting...
 Everything needed to automate more tasks in survival vanilla Minecraft!

 There are also some minor improvements to existing features that have to be done:
-- Improve water/lava/ladder physics (the player can walk on fluids and can't climb the ladders)
+- Improve scafholding/ladder physics (the player can't climb the ladders)
 - Improve pathfinding with real colliders (the pathfinding considers every solid block as box of size 1 but the collisions are computed with the real shapes which lead to bad situations, for example with fences)

 ## License